 What’s the difference between a natural gas supplier and a gas utility?
 Choosing the right natural gas plan can be complicated.
 And it’s made even more so by all the different options, terminology and contract terms.

 One of the most confusing points for most consumers is the difference between a natural gas supplier, or provider, and a natural gas utility.

-They’re both crucial for getting the natural gas to your home or business, and they may both even appear on your monthly gas bill, but they play very different roles in the process.
+They’re both crucial for getting the natural gas to your home or business.
+And they both appear on your monthly gas bill.
+But they play very different roles in the process.

 What is a Gas Utility?

 Gas utilities are local distribution companies (LDCs).
 These companies own and operate the systems that deliver natural gas to your home or business.

 The gas utility owns the infrastructure that delivers natural gas to factories, shops and homes in a given area.